AbdallahQoutbAli/Build-Cloud-Datawarehouse-AWS/README.md

 #  The project template

 The project template includes four files:

-    create_table.py is where you'll create your fact and dimension tables for the star schema in Redshift. etl.py is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift. sql_queries.py is where you'll define you SQL statements, which will be imported into the two other files above.
+ -**create_table.py** :*is where you'll create your fact and dimension tables for the star schema in Redshift.*
+ -**etl.py** :*is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.*
+ -**sql_queries.py** :*is where you'll define you SQL statements, which will be imported into the two other files above.*
-    README.md is where you'll provide discussion on your process and decisions for this ETL pipeline.
+ -**README.md** :*is where you'll provide discussion on your process and decisions for this ETL pipeline.*

 ## How To run Project